pickyourtrail_logo

 It is due to the following reasons that Wat Yansangwararam Pattaya is a must-visit:

-• Good connections with Thai royalty and Buddhism.
+• Deep ties to Thai royalty and Buddhism.

-• Majestic mixture of Chinese, Indian and Thai architecture.
+• Majestic blend of Chinese, Indian, and Thai architecture.

 History of Wat Yansangwararam Pattaya & Cultural Significance

-Wat Yansangwararam Pattaya was constructed unlike a traditional temple, as a meditation and learning centre, where spiritual development, mindfulness, and cultural education were the priorities.
-The whole place is bordered with hills, lakes and trimmed lawns, which form a serene environment to reflect on.
+Wat Yansangwararam Pattaya was constructed, unlike a traditional temple, as a meditation and learning center, where spiritual development, mindfulness, and cultural education were the priorities.
+Surrounded by hills, lakes, and manicured lawns, it creates an ideal setting for reflection.

 What to Expect at Wat Yansangwararam Pattaya